WeIgniteTech/witp2019-We-Ignite-Tech-candidates/README.md

 # We Ignite Tech candidates

-[**TODO**: insert here a short description of the application (with f.ex the main features of the application)]
+Our application will allow submissions of candidates to the We Ignite program.
+And store the information in a simple DB in Airtable.

 ## Technical architecture
 The application is composed of:
- - a front-end served by a Koa server
+ - a front-end in react, served by a Koa server
- - a back-end API
+ - a back-end API to airtable DB
  - a configuration to run on CircleCI (TODO: Not implemented yet!)
+ - integration/unit testing in Cypress in folder cypress/integration/weiform-input.spec.js

 The backend API has two endpoints:
- - `/api/now` returns today's date in JSON format `{'today': '...'}`
+ - `/api/candidates` post endpoint to add a candidate
  - `/healthcheck` returns the String 'RUNNING'

 ## Available Scripts (npm)